 Landmark College in Putney, Vermont is also an accredited college that offers various Associate Degrees.
 Landmark takes the approach of teaching students the skills and strategies necessary for success in college and the workforce.

-This list is full of links to regular Colleges with with Programs for Learning Disabled Students.
+This list is full of links to regular Colleges with Programs for Learning Disabled Students.
 While these colleges are not devoted entirely to students with learning disabilities, they do offer programs designed to support students with learning disabilities.

 Four-Year College or University

 The traditional route for many high school graduates is to go straight to a 4-year University.
 As I said before, all colleges are required to provide some level of support for students with disabilities.
-Last week we looked at the skills needed for college success, the types of college support programs available and how to find the right college.
+Last week we looked at the skills needed for college success, the types of college support programs available, and how to find the right college.
 Tomorrow we will look at understanding the application process and later this week financial aid and scholarships for students with learning disabilities.